-When disaster strikes, you need to be prepared.
-We have all seen the awful news stories of people caught up in fires, tornadoes, earthquakes and floods.
+When disaster strikes, you need to be prepared with the best emergency water filter.
+We have all seen the awful news stories of people caught in fires, tornadoes, earthquakes, and floods.

-Fortunately, these things rarely happen, but when they do, it is a good idea to be ready for them.
+Fortunately, these things rarely happen in our own personal lives, but when they do, it is a good idea to be ready for them.

-In this article we are going to look specifically at emergency water filters and how you can use them to ensure that, in a disaster situation, you and your family will still have access to safe water.
+In this article, we are looking specifically at emergency water filters and how you can use them to ensure that, in a disaster situation, you and your family will still have access to safe water.

 Simply Boiling Water is not Adequate

-The reason we recommend that you find out more about emergency water purification systems is that they are the only way to generate truly safe water.
+The reason we recommend that you find out more about emergency water filtration systems is that they are the only way to generate truly safe water.

 Many people think that simply taking river or lake water and boiling it provides safe drinking water.

-Whilst it is true that boiling water kills many common bugs, it does not kill all of them.
+Whilst it is true that boiling water kills many common bugs and contaminants, it does not kill all of them.

-Usually, even after boiling heavy metals and contaminants such as those from fertilizers still remain.
+Usually, even after boiling heavy metals and contaminants, such as those from fertilizers, remnants still remain.

 This is the case even if you have added bleach to the water at a rate of 16 drops per gallon of boiled water.